Duration: 3 years, full time, 90 credits in-person

 6 credits

-The second design studio expands the range of landscape scales and deepens an understanding of urban context.
-Site analyses reveal narratives richly layered with diverse historical, social, and cultural significance for various groups.
-Site design is considered as a transformational practice leveraged at multiple scales.
-Dynamic environmental processes (soils, hydrology, geology, plant communities, and climate) as well as social and economic factors are deeply examined.
-The studio emphasizes digital presentation techniques and professional collaboration.
-Design proposals present strategic and transformative plans for implementation at the human, urban, and regional scales.
+The second studio expands the range of landscape scales and deepens understanding of contemporary landscape design in rich urban contexts.
+Analytical exercises and field visits reveal narratives richly layered with diverse historical, social, and cultural significance.
+Dynamic environmental processes (soils, hydrology, geology plant communities, and climate), as well as social and economic factors, are deeply examined to inform a schematic design proposal for an urban landscape project.

 LAAR 62200: Introduction to Landscape Architecture History